nyggus/easycheck/README.rst

 Note that only the first one will raise :code:`AssertionError` while the others will raise more meaningful errors (:code:`TypeError` and :code:`LengthError`), which may better explain the reasons that the tests did not pass.

+You will find more about using :code:`easycheck` `here <https://github.com/nyggus/easycheck/tree/master/docs/use_with_testing_doctest.rst>`_

 Other examples
 --------------

-You will find a number of examples in doctest files located in the package's tests/doctests folder, which also serve as doctests.
+You will find a number of examples in the doctest files `here <https://github.com/nyggus/easycheck/tree/master/docs/>`_, which also serve as doctests.